ChristofSchwarz/qsefw_nginx/README.md

 ### Example: Request Ticket for User using route /api/qps

-Here we are using the route and we post the Basic Authentication encoded as Base64 Bit ... to get the encoded combination for your apiuser and password, open for example the Browser Console with F12 and type `btoa("api1:Qlik1234")` .. you will get `YXBpMTpRbGlrMTIzNA==`.
+Here we are using the route and we post the Basic Authentication encoded as Base64 Bit
+ - to get the Base64 encoded combination for your apiuser and password (which you set up in userpasswords.txt file before)
+ - try https://www.base64encode.org/ and enter "api1:Qlik1234" (change accordingly)
+ - open Browser Console with F12 and type the JavaScript function `btoa("api1:Qlik1234")` (change accordingly)
+ - you will get a string like `YXBpMTpRbGlrMTIzNA==`

 The simpliest call to QPS API is a GET "about"
 ```